Innoactive/Creator/.github/CONTRIBUTING.md

 ## Submitting Changes

-By default, our `develop` and `master` branches are protected, the only way to commit changes to them is by merging via [Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), this is only intending to provide the best quality and add a security layer, we could detect and prevent new bugs, breaking functionalities and avoid violations to our [code convention]((#coding-conventions)).
+By default, our `develop` and `master` branches are protected, the only way to commit changes to them is by merging via [Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), this is only intending to provide the best quality and add a security layer, we could detect and prevent new bugs, breaking functionalities and avoid violations to our [code convention](#coding-conventions).

-Use the [pull request template](pull_request_template.md) for detail as much as possible all the changes included in the pull request, this way it is easier for everyone to review.
+Use the [pull request template](PULL_REQUEST_TEMPLATE.md) for detail as much as possible all the changes included in the pull request, this way it is easier for everyone to review.

 > Make sure to also follow the [Source Control Commit Guidelines](#source-control-commit-guidelines).